ETDAU/fpspu_wiki/README.md

 # Welcome to GOV! :+1:

 The internet/gov/digital is a crazy place.
 Use this to help you navigate the choppy waters of digital.

+Key things to remeber:
+Iterate Iterate Iterate
+90% cleaning 10% Analysis

 ## R - Programing Language